infinitydotxyz/fe-pixelscore/README.md

 11. must dump the caches if visibility is set
 12. tabs in the navbar should have the right tabs (top 100 and hot don't make sense); maybe top 1%, 2% and 3% do

-bucket 10 are the rarest
+bucket 10 only add those to cart
-we only want to hide ranks for bucket 10 rest should be visible by default no need to pay for reveal

 re: price differences for reveals - I like that and makes sense